 The family was waiting alone at the gate, though it wasn’t locked, for me to open it.

 A tip would’ve been gratuitous.

 Joshua Cohen was born in 1980 in Atlantic City.
 He has written novels (Book of Numbers), short fiction (Four New Messages), and nonfiction for The New York Times, Harper’s Magazine, London Review of Books, The Forward, n+1, and others.
-His first essay collection, Attention: Dispatches from a Land of Distraction, will be released in August.
-In 2017 he was named one of Granta’s Best of Young American Novelists.
+He is the recipient of the 2022 Pulitzer Prize in fiction, for The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History of a Very Famous Family.
 He lives in New York City.